tobek/laminae/notes.md

 ### back story

+*sheltered royalty who aided genocide and then self-exiled herself to wander, in her wanderings she met with the "enemy" and they were fine and it destroyed her worldview, receded into delirium. at the Bell (some entheogen) she realized that ~if we could all just work together and see how we need each other~ it'd be great, and so she decided to try to engineer a foundational myth for her culture that would find a place for all kinds of people, but parable-izing how going hard in one way won't work.*

+maybe the genocide split her family, like her younger brother sided with the peasants, and wanted to escape with her, but instead she let him get executed for it.

 early thoughts: daughter of a noble who left, buddha like, to journey and leave it all behind, maybe after a civil war. absolutely no combat nor magic skills or anything. if she had stats, they would all be... str 9, dex 11, con 13, cha 13, int 11, wis 15. no rpg class.

 journeyed her whole life but spend lots of time in some of these places, in at least once she considered living forever there because she loved it, but she didn't want to fall prey to dogmatism, this work would remain incomplete if she had stayed

-ok so if the ordial plane is the imagination, then she is imaginative. she could be a creative genius that is responsible for the whole ordial thing, so her goals could be just creative production. maybe after some trauma she fell into a a creative delirium.
-NO BETTER: she had a formative experience with some political strife that led her to want to convince people that these political absolutes belong to the laminae only (where they are perpetuated by natural forces and semi-no-frill-will'd people) but that on cardinal worlds we must cOexIsT. a world with just sheep or wolves wouldn't work, except a superatural one.
+she had a formative experience with some political strife that led her to want to convince people that these political absolutes belong to the laminae only (where they are perpetuated by natural forces and semi-no-frill-will'd people) but that on cardinal worlds we must cOexIsT. a world with just sheep or wolves wouldn't work, except a superatural one.

 keep in mind that the Bell's Universal Story is partly responsible for the work??